CREWdecisions/elicitr/tests/testthat/_snaps/cont_get_data.md

     Condition
       Error in `elic_cont_get_data()`:
       !
 Invalid value for `var_types`:
-      x Variable types "r" and "R" not present in the <elic_cont> object. i Available variable types are "Z", "N", and "p"
+      x "r" and "R" not present in the <elic_cont> object. i Available var types: "Z", "N", and "p".

 ---